Option 1: In the saleroom

 You can find a guide to our postage charges here

 For International charges please ask us for a quote in advance of the sale where possible.
-We use both Royal Mail and various courier companies to get the best service and price for our customers.
+We use Royal Mail and various courier companies to provide the best service and price for our customers.

 Bidding live in the room, commission, telephone bids or online via our own website is 27% (inc. VAT).